mattiaswickberg/1dv600-lab/Documentation/IterationPlans.md

 ### Unit tests
 Two unit tests seem logical for the implementation of this method.
 One to make sure that the id of the returned book is the one expected, and one checking that if an id that doesn't correspond to any book, then the function returns an empty object.

+### Process
+This first iteration started with me having to replan the whole things, since I realised I'm better off starting with the implementation of GetBookResource rather than Add Book, since I realised that I would need the former to write the unit tests that I want for Add book.
+Thus after redoin the plan for the project phase and switching things around, I did the sequence diagram for GetBook, then planned my tests.
+I realised that I didn't quite know how I would go about doing manual tests, since I don't quite understand how the client uses the GetBookResource - it doesn't really seem to at all.
+I read up a bit on the Router.route, then looked through the slack channel to realise a lot of people are wondering about this function.
+There seemed to be no answers forthcoming from anyone in charge of the course though, so I decided to focus on the unit tests this time around.

+Two unit tests were coded to check that the function responds with the correct book if provided with an id of a book in the database, and with an empty object if not.

+### Reflection
+My main profession is working with people rather than code, but it seems to me to be at least to some degree a similar principle - the plan you make never holds longer than when you start working by that plan.
+Of course, in the world of software development the plans you make will probably hold better and better the more experience you have, and the better you know the capabilities of your team.
+However, your plans will probably be continously revised as you discover that you need something that you missed in the planning stage, or that you probably should switch the order of some parts of development.

+So at this stage - do I feel that the implementation was easier because of all this planning, designing, writing unit tests and diagrams?
+Slightly yes.
+Is it worth the time invested?
+Not by any means!
+The time invested in these iterations seem to me to be a bit much for the simple system being built, and I guess that's why I have some trouble taking some parts of the assignments seriously.
+I get that it has to be this way, though, and I am very much trying to be serious about my work.

 ## Iteration #2
 Tasks in I2:
 - Review and update use case diagram for Add book function: 15 minutes